stormearthandlava/stormearthandlava.github.io/blog/_posts/2023-09-13-open-letter.md

 <hr>

-## Tankyness
+## Defensive CDs

-Almost done but not quite, we still have a small section to talk about: Tankyness.
+Almost done but not quite!
+We still have to talk about Shaman's defensiveness.
 Tankyness is a mix of many things that I would classify as:
 - How many defensive CDs do you have?
 - How tanky are you with your defensive CDs?
 - How tanky are you without your defensive CDs?
 - Do you defensive CDs have a direct impact on your DPS?

 Lets answer those questions in order.
-Shaman has:
+Shaman has the following defensive CDs:
 - A major defensive CD, {{ site.data.talent.as }},
 - A very situational defensive with {{ site.data.talent.ee }},
 - A horrendous defensive with {{ site.data.talent.spirit_wolf }},
-- A few sustain defensives with {{ site.data.talent.ng }} and {{ site.data.talent.earth_shield }}.
+- A few sustain options with notably {{ site.data.talent.natures_guardian }} and {{ site.data.talent.earth_shield }}.

-Shaman has a very strong defensive CD with {{ site.data.talent.as }}

-- 1 CD
-- Spirit Wolf is a problem
-- EE is locked behind kick for some reason
-- NG is good but not good
-- ES has charges?
+Looking at this list, the first thing that comes into view is the single reliable defensive CD. {{ site.data.talent.as }} is really strong and you will almost never die when it's active.
+Problem is, what do you do once you used it.

+In Mythic Sarkareth P1, there are two massive damage events that occur around 0:50 and at 1:35.
+Not having a defensive for each of them will often result in you dying during progression.
+As a Shaman, how do you achieve that?
+If you don't have a priest using {{ site.data.externals.symbol_of_hope }}, you have no way to protect yourself outside of using your 5 min CD {{ site.data.talent.ee }}, turning into {{ site.data.spell.ghost_wolf }} 4 seconds in advance and wait while doing nothing, or ask for an external.

+During Sarkareth progression, P2 didn't have many threats, meaning I ended up using {{ site.data.talent.ee }} during P1 to cover both damage events.
+But some fight (Echo of Neltharion comes to mind) will have huge damage event every 40s during the whole fight.
+Shaman does not have enough tools to deal with that.
+It lacks a second reliable defensive CD.

+Without a Defensive CD, Shaman can be decently tanky thanks to {{ site.data.talent.earth_shield }} which really stabilizes us.
+The only thing I don't understand is why {{ site.data.talent.earth_shield }} has stacks and needs to be re-applied during combat.
+I would either make it similar to Mage's barrier and make it a 30s buff that you can press when you need it, or a permanent buff on yourself.
+The charge system is, in my opinion, a relic of the past that hasn't been updated to modern gameplay.
+It might makes sense for Restoration Shaman to have to monitor their {{ site.data.talent.earth_shield }} but it makes no sense for Elemental to have to do it.

+Also I don't know if you picked up on it earlier but I was a bit sarcastic concerning {{ site.data.talent.spirit_wolf }}.
+While the mobility portion of this talent feels great, the defensive part feels **AWFUL** to play.
+During S1, high key pushers had to prepare for some damage events by going into {{ site.data.spell.ghost_wolf }} 4 seconds in advance and just... sit there while waiting for the damage event to pass.
+And it happened multiple times per key too.
+This is an awful design and the Damage Reduction portion needs to be instant or just ditch it.
+This talents promotes idle gameplay and I truly hate it.
+Thankfully, this is mostly a non-issue in Season 2 thanks to Augmentation.

 <hr>